harphub/Rfa/inst/doc/FAdoc.md

 Some are quite easy, others less so.

 The first two entries (64 bit integers) define the kind of data that is encoded in the field.
-Integer 1 gives the kind of encoding (none, internal GRIB or GRIBEX ...).
+Integer 1 (NGRIB) gives the kind of encoding (none, internal GRIB or GRIBEX ...).
 Value 2 is more common than 1.
 This “FA extended” GRIB encoding adds separate *min* and *max* values that are used for more exact reconstruction of the original values.
 If the GRIB type is 1, the minimum value is read from the GRIB message itself, and the maximum is derived from that.
-The second integer indicates whether it is spectral or grid point data.
+The second integer (NCOSP) indicates whether it is spectral or grid point data.
 Depending on those 6 combinations, there may be more integers: the number of bits per encoded value (KNBITS), min and max value in the GRIB encoding, non-compressed scale